David W. Lesch: Public Profile

 Lesch has been asked to appear and discuss Syria and the Middle East on several US radio and television programs, including CNN, MSNBC and CNBC.
 He has also had opinion pieces in The Financial Times, The New York Times and The Washington Post, among others.

 He has travelled frequently to the Middle East on academic, business and diplomatic missions, and was president of Middle East International Business Associates, Inc., a consulting firm that investigated business opportunities in the Middle East for US companies.

 In 2004 David Lesch began having regular contact with personal friend Syrian President Bashar al-Assad, and has since consulted with US government officials in their attempts to improve relations between the US and Syria.

 In May 2008, Dr. Lesch was recognized by Trinity for his outstanding research.

+Baseball career

-Lesch was also the number one draft pick of the LA Dodgers in 1980 as a pitcher.
+Lesch was also the number one draft pick of the Los Angeles Dodgers in the January 1980 draft out of Central Arizona College as a pitcher.
+He pitched in only five games, allowing 11 runs in 10 innings for the rookie league Lethbridge Dodgers before a rotator cuff injury ended his career.